really165/assignment2/README.md

 * There needs to be pipe maze objects
 * each maze object will have:
 	* current position in maze(coordinates)
-	* the current maze for that branch
+	* the current maze for that branch(an array most likely)
 	* a list of possible mazes that is created when the object is created
 	* the last known maze object(for backtracking; NULL for initial maze)
 	* color?(if there's an initial maze object for each color